acw414/eLISA/Vignette/VignetteREADME.md

    ```
    quit()
    ```
-3) They should move the input file into the eLISA directory (if necessary), navigate into the directory, and type the command:
+3) They should move the taxonomy input file into the eLISA directory (if necessary), navigate into the directory, and type the command:
    ```
    sh eLISA.sh taxonomyinput_file.txt
    ```